-St. Andrew's Hall in Church Street, Presteigne has been completely renovated (2005).
+St. Andrew's Hall in Church Street was originally a girls' school. and was completely renovated in 2005.
 It is a centrally placed, quality, small meetings and functions venue that can accommodate up to 60 people.
 It offers a comfortable meeting room, serving kitchen, full disability access and toilet facilities.
-Refreshments can be provided by prior arrangement.
+For information or to make bookings contact 01544260212 or 07973425123

 St. Michael's, Discoed

-The modest church of St. Michael's, the sister Church of St. Andrew's Presteigne, is medieval with Victorian modifications.
-The site is also notable for its spectacular yew tree, said to be five thousand years old, early wild daffodils and 32 other species of wild flowers.
+The modest church of St. Michael's, the daughter Church of St. Andrew's Presteigne, is medieval with extensive reordering.
+The site is notable for its spectacular yew tree, said to be five thousand years old, early wild daffodils and 32 other species of wild flowers.

-The formation of the Friends of St. Michael's has regenerated the community.
-The Friends arrange a very varied programme of music, poetry and arts events to a high standard including the Michaelmas Wakes.
-Members of the Friends from all over the country are helping to raise funds for the essential repair work to this beautiful little church and for interior improvements to widen its use.
+The Friends of St. Michael's arrange a very varied programme of music, poetry and arts events to a high standard.
+Members of the Friends from all over the country have helped to raise funds for the essential repair work to this beautiful little church and for interior improvements to widen its use.

 Click here to contact the Rector.